 APE (Against Port Expansion in the Fraser Estuary BC) is a group of concerned citizens who recognize that plans for container terminal expansion on Roberts Bank (RBT2) will see the loss of globally-significant wetlands and habitat (classified as a Globally Significant Important Bird and Biodiversity Area - IBA) for migratory birds, shorebirds, waterfowl, salmon, herring, crabs and orca whales; degradation of the quality of life for thousands of Lower Mainland residents; and the industrialization of prime agricultural land.

 WE NEED YOUR HELP.
-NOW IS THE IDEAL TIME TO URGE THE FEDERAL GOVERNMENT TO DENY APPROVAL OF ROBERTS BANK TERMINAL 2
+NOW IS THE IDEAL TIME TO URGE THE FEDERAL GOVERNMENT TO REJECT ROBERTS BANK TERMINAL 2.

 See what others are doing to stop RBT2:

 1. Fraser Delta in the International spotlight.
 Birdlife Interantional has joined the fight to stop RBT2.